Ashes and Embers, the book

 The second part of the publication consists of essays by Floyd Favel, divided into three parts.
 The first of them, Voice from the Inside of the Earth , is a collection of texts describing the condition of the indigenous peoples in North America and their connection with the earth, or the lack of this connection, forced by institutional and internalized racism.
 Second part, Indigenous Theater Laboratory, is focused around issues related to the search for one’s own method of work for indigenous theater as a sovereign form, not marginalized to peripheral or ethnic theater.
 Among other things, Favel proposes an equation that would constitute a theatrical event: Tr (tradition) + Pr (process) = Th2 (double the power of the theatrical process).
 This double power of the theatrical process would lead to purification thanks to the magic it contains and the mystery associated with the indigenous tradition.
 The last part, entitled Teksty o Ziemi , consists of two literary works: the drama Lord of the Dew and the philosophical poem Redskins – Red Magic .

-All the texts contained in the Writer from the Earth make up an extraordinary collection that fits in the convention of stories intertwining personal and community experiences.
+All the texts contained in the Writing from the Earth make up an extraordinary collection that fits in the convention of stories intertwining personal and community experiences.
 Scientific discourse, artistic searches, memories and stories of the First Nations indicate not only the importance of indigenous theatrical thought for contemporary thinking about methods of artistic work, but also allow for the construction of an alternative, non-appropriate form of telling about theater.

-Ashes and Embers
+Ashes and Embers, the movie